Sami-OnGit/vscode-prefs/README.md

 **Personal VSCode settings.json**

--*The workbench color scheme in the settings.json in this repo is from the* [Catppuccin VSCode theme extension](https://github.com/catppuccin/vscode)
+*The workbench color scheme in the settings.json in this repo is from the* [Catppuccin VSCode theme extension](https://github.com/catppuccin/vscode).

+- Some [rust-analyzer](https://rust-analyzer.github.io/) settings are altered.